Help a family with disabilities to maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 Anytime two strangers interact, there is an opportunity for cultural exchange.
 Here in Savannah we provide history and culture of the English and Spanish settlement of SE coastal USA, and Georgia's pirate past.
 We also offer hands on experience in the US efforts to develop sustainable agriculture and living.
 We will tell you stories of our travels and lives and hope you will do the same.
 My husband is diagnosed with Aspergers Syndrome and has a progressive neurological disorder and hearing loss, so we do things quite differently here.
 I am happy to answer questions about how different and difficult it is to live in this way.

-There is a wide choice of help you can provide dependent on the weather, the season, your interests and your skills.
-Since we are looking for summer help, I will tell you about my summer schedule, which I would ask you to be involved in.
+There is a wide choice of activities we can include you in dependent on the weather, the season, your interests and your skills.
+Since we are looking for summer guests, I will tell you about my summer schedule, which I would ask you to be involved in.
 Currently all my beds at the Savannah homestead are full with housemates, but this summer everyone is graduating school or retiring from work, and the house should empty out.

 Summer is a busy time here.
-Last summer I gardened for two hours in the morning until the heat drove me indoors, where I washed, sorted, and bagged, or hung to dry all the food I harvested, This year I filled both my freezers and then learned to can.
+Last summer I gardened for several hours in the morning until the heat drove me indoors, where I washed, sorted, and bagged, or hung to dry all the food I harvested, This year I filled both my freezers and then learned to can.
 When I did not have time for that, I took my excess to two charities that provide food for addicts in recovery, and who provide fresh foods in food desert neighborhoods.
-This week I sat by our kitchen fire place after I took down the herbs I hung during harvest and stripped the branches of herbs in order to package and shelf the leaves.
+Over the winter I sat by our kitchen fire place with the herbs I hung during harvest and stripped the branches in order to package and shelf the leaves.
 We are also eating our way through the freezers of food and the pantry full of jars I filled.
 It is so satisfying a way to live.